Iasa-Global/btabok/pages/competency_model/monitoring_and_management.md

 | | -   Learner will be able to discuss problem management
 | | -   Learner will be able to discuss incident management
 | | -   Learner will be able to give examples of availability measurements
-| **CITA -- Specialist** | -   Learner will be able to demonstrate proficiency in ITIL or another recognized ITSM framework
+| **CITA -- Professional** | -   Learner will be able to demonstrate proficiency in ITIL or another recognized ITSM framework
 | | -   Learner will be able to demonstrate practice in at least one ITSM tool
 | | -   Learner will be able to assess measurements and metrics in place and evaluate if the level of service satisfies compliance and business objectives
-| **CITA -- Professional** | -   Learner will be able to compare and evaluate different ITSM frameworks
+| **CITA -- Distinguished** | -   Learner will be able to compare and evaluate different ITSM frameworks
 | | -   Learner will be able to compare and evaluate different high-availability strategies

 ## Service Level Agreement (SLA)